-In my last two articles, we looked at the physical properties of bentonite and the problems it can cause in building along the Front Range of the Rocky Mountains.
+In my last two posts, we looked at the physical properties of bentonite and the problems it can cause in building along the Front Range of the Rocky Mountains.
 This time, we will discuss the legal problems associated with these issues.

 We’ve all heard about the breaking slabs, cracking foundations and even the splitting apart of entire houses caused by expanding and shifting soils.
 Most cases are less dramatic, and there are remedial repair techniques that can take care of those problems.
 Unfortunately, the tort bar and state legislature have promoted laws that often disallow the builder from effecting a repair, usually in preference for large class action lawsuits.
 A class action is where lawyers poll, and often recruit, homeowner plaintiffs, creating a bigger claim against the (guilty or not) builder.
 Often these plaintiffs are involved due to potential problems when none yet exist.